zextras/tech-doc/source/_includes/_installation/complete.rst

    :octicon:`thumbsup`  Installation Complete

-After installation is complete, you can access |product|\ 's graphic interface as explained in section :ref:`web-access`.
+At this point installation is complete and you can start using
+|product| and access its graphic interface as explained in section
+:ref:`web-access`.

+If you need to access the administration interface, you need to create a system user with administrative access, a task explained in :ref:`Create System User <create-admin-user>` below.